learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 - Install [the latest Unity 2022.3 LTS](https://unity.com/releases/lts) (See limitations above - you MUST use this version of Unity)
 - Either open an existing Unity project (it must be configured to use [the Universal Render Pipeline](https://docs.unity3d.com/Manual/universal-render-pipeline.html)), or create a new one using the `3D (URP) Core` template
 - In Unity, make sure to select the appropriate build platform: go to `File -> Build Settings` and select either Android or iOS, then click `Switch Platform`
+- In Unity, go to `File -> Build Settings -> Player Settings -> Other settings`, and make the following changes:
+  - Find [`Scripting backend`](https://docs.unity3d.com/Manual/scripting-backends.html) and set this to [`IL2CPP`](https://docs.unity3d.com/Manual/IL2CPP.html)
+- **Optional:** find `IL2CPP code generation` and `C++ Compiler Configuration`, and set to `Faster runtime` and `Release` if you are doing a release build and want your app to run as fast as possible (this will increase the build time significantly) or `faster build` and `Debug` if you are developing, want better error messages and want to build / iterate as fast as possible

 ### Additional Unity configuration for Android

 - In Unity, go to `File -> Build Settings`, and enable the `Export project` tickbox